tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 cp ../infile.ucposcar ./
 ```

 Much of this workflow will mimic the sampling tutorial, don't hesitate to go back to that tutorial to get more details on some of the steps.
 Since we only start with an `infile.ucposcar` we need to generate a supercell first.
-Silicon has a dimonad lattice with 8 atoms per conventional cell.
+Silicon has a diamond lattice with 8 atoms per conventional cell.
 So a 3x3x3 cubic supercell will have 216 atoms.
 ```sh
 generate_structure -na 216
 mv outfile.ssposcar infile.ssposcar
 ```

 Next we will leverage the `run_sTDEP.sh` script from the sampling tutorial.
 This automates the process of self-consistently looping to obtain force constants.
 Since we are using silicon now we need to set some of the parameters.
-Specifically, set the second-order force constant cutoff to 8.0 angstroms and the maximum freuqency to 17 THz.
+Specifically, set the second-order force constant cutoff to 8.0 angstroms and the maximum frequency to 17 THz.
 In practice another study should be done to ensure the force constant cutoff is converged.
 For today, 8.0 will work (and is probably overkill).
 Furthermore, the number of iterations until convergence cannot be known a priori.
 We will start with 5, but could refine this guess later depending on convergence.
 ```sh
 bash ../../../../02_sampling/sTDEP/scripts/run_sTDEP.sh --niter 5 --maximum_frequency 17.0 --temperature 100 --cutoff 8.0
 ```